-SB 260 Draft Regulations Plan Comment Medical Group/Provider Consumer/Consultant/ FSSB SB 260 (4) Maintain at all times a positive level of working capital comprised of liquid assets of a least twenty-five thousand dollars (\$25,000) in excess of current liabilities.
-"Liquid assets" means cash or securities specified as cash "equivalents" in Rule 1300.77(b) deposited with any bank authorized to do business in this state and insured by the FDIC. (b) An organization may reduce its liabilities for purposes of calculating its tangible net equity and working capital in a manner allowed by Section 1375.4(b)(1)(B) of the Code.
-For purposes of Section 1375.4(b)(1)(B) of the code, a sponsoring organization shall have a tangible net equity of a t least \$10,000,000.
-Rule 1300.75.4.2(a)(1)-(4).
+SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment Subcommittee Recommendations/ Comments 10/26 (4) Maintain at all times a positive level of working capital comprised of liquid assets of a least twenty-five thousand dollars (\$25,000) in excess of current liabilities.
+"Liquid assets" means cash or securities specified as cash "equivalents" in Rule 1300.77(b) deposited with any bank authorized to do business in this state and insured by the FDIC.
 (4) \$50,000 net equity and \$25,000 working capital requirements may be too low or too high for some organizations.
 (CAHP/HMOT/PC/CAP) \$50,000 TNE and \$25,000 liquid assets requirements are inappropriate for some organizations, based on its size, and membership size.
-Suggests setting requirements in correlation to level of services organization and total membership for all risk-sharing arrangements.
+Suggests setting requirements in correlation to level of services organization and total membership for all risk- sharing arrangements.
 (SFHP) Suggest TNE and asset required levels set according to level of covered services, membership and risk assumed by organization in aggregate for all of its risk sharing arrangements.
 (LHPC) Establishing TNE and working capital levels greater than merely positive appears to be beyond scope of Department's authority in the statue.
-(CAHP/HMOT) Medical Group/Provider Comment (a)(4) Needs significant revision; def. of "liquid assets" unnecessary; requirement should be limited to "maintaining a positive level of working capital."
+(CAHP/HMOT) (a)(4) Needs significant revision; def. of "liquid assets" unnecessary; requirement should be limited to "maintaining a positive level of working capital."
 (AMGA) Delete def. of "liquid assets" and insert a definition for "working capital."
 Working capital is the excess of current assets over current liabilities.
 In addition to maintaining positive working capital, current assets should include at least \$25,000 of cash or securities specified as cash 'equivalents.'
 (Brown) Use a standard definition of working capital recognizing ALL current assets (accounts receivable and marketable securities.)
-(Hill) (b) Recommend that this provision be phased out over a 3-5 year period since there is a flaw in the design of this provision that may allow the sponsoring organization to effectively avoid responsibility.
-(Hill) Consumer/Consultant/ Other Public Comment FSSB Recommendations
+(Hill) (b) An organization may reduce its liabilities for purposes of calculating its tangible net equity and working capital in a manner allowed by Section 1375.4(b)(1)(B) of the Code.
+For purposes of Section 1375.4(b)(1)(B) of the code, a sponsoring organization shall have a tangible net equity of a t least \$10,000,000.
+Rule 1300.75.4.2(a)(1)-(4).
+General Comments: (b) Recommend that this provision be phased out over a 3-5 year period since there is a flaw in the design of this provision that may allow the sponsoring organization to effectively avoid responsibility.
+(Hill) General Comments: General Comments: Allow plans to terminate or modify contract so that certain services or functions are not delegated when Conduct a preliminary study to determine the type/amount of information available to Consider the necessity of a transition period for providers that are initially